 These are the marketing tips I swear by.
 They are a huge part of the reason for my success as an entrepreneur.

 Today I want to share them with you.
-If you run a business or dream of starting one, save this blog.
+If you run a business or dream of starting one, save this blog post.
 Try these marketing tips.
 Read all the way to the end and know that I don’t share these lightly.
 Commit to these marketing tips and expect miracles.

 1. All you need are 1,000 true fans.